-The Arts at Endicott committee is charged with managing the free summer concerts that take place each year at the Endicott Estate.
+The Arts at Endicott committee organizes seven freeconcerts that take place each summer at the Endicott Estate.
 The group meets in January to select the dates and talent for the following summer, and divides responsibilities for fund-raising, publicity, and other logistics.
 Members take turns attending concerts to manage last-minute details.
 This is a fun and creative committee, and we welcome new members!

-The Publicity committee collects information about the club happenings and sends press releases and articles to local newspapers.
-In an effort to reach a broader audience, DJWC now maintains a Facebook page to share information about club events and activities.
+The Communications committee collects information about the club happenings and sends press releases and articles to local newspapers.
+In an effort to reach a broader audience, DJWC now maintains a Dedham Junior Women’s Club Facebook page to share information about club events and activities.

-The purpose of the Conservation committee is to promote recycling in the home and community.
-Additionally, to promote the appreciation and preservation of nature and the environment through self-education, involvement and support of activities within our organization and our community.
+The purpose of the Conservation committee is to promote the appreciation and preservation of nature and the environment through self-education, involvement and support of activities within our organization and our community.

 The Craft Fair committee works from January to November putting on our biggest fundraiser.
+We have 4-5 meetings per year and each member works on a sub-committee with specific responsibilities to insure a successful craft fair.
 100% participation by Club members is requested the day of the Show.

 The Education committee works on all levels to help the local, state and international community in any way dealing with education.
 Our primary emphasis is at the local level with donations of books, items and scholarships, but we have ventured nationally and internationally when there is a need.
 We support the DEF and DEP as needed along with other volunteer organizations in town.

-The Hospitality committee coordinates bakers for the monthly meetings.
+The Hospitality committee coordinates refreshments for the general meetings.

 The purpose of the International Affairs committee is to allow clubs to reach beyond their own communities through education and global awareness.
 Things that we’ve done in the past include supporting UNICEF and Heifer International.
 Our current projects include supporting UNICEF, Heifer International, Emancipation Network, World Food Day and Clowns Without Borders.